-The core of the Singular Fraud Prevention Engine is built from two parts:
+The core of the Singular Fraud Prevention Engine consists of two parts:

-Singular Detection & Preventions methods can be activated by a press of a button (see Managing the Singular Protection Methods).
-These methods are built and refined by our fraud experts and protect against the most common types of fraud.
+- Singular Protection Methods: Singular detection and preventions methods can be activated at the click of a button (see Managing the Singular Protection Methods).
+These methods are built and refined by our fraud experts to protect against the most common types of fraud.

-- Whitelisted - any touchpoint that matches a whitelisting rule will be considered valid and no other rule will be evaluated on it.
+- Whitelisted: Any touchpoint that matches a whitelisting rule is considered valid and no other rule is applied to it.

-- Rejected - any touchpoint matching this rule/method will be rejected.
+- Rejected: Any touchpoint matching this rule/method is rejected.

-- Suspicious - any touchpoint matching this rule/method will still be considered valid for attribution but will also be marked as suspicious.
+- Suspicious: Any touchpoint matching this rule/method is still considered valid for attribution but also marked as suspicious.

 Decision is based on the first matching rule and so the order of evaluation is important.
-Whitelist rules are evaluated first to make sure any whitelisted touchpoint is not rejected, then rejection rules are evaluated and finally suspicious rules are evaluated.
+Whitelisting rules are evaluated first to make sure any whitelisted touchpoint is not rejected.
+Then come rejection rules and finally suspicion rules.